 As a seller, you could be getting feedback from potential buyers and/or their agents about certain features of your home.
 If it’s something that can be changed or improved, consider taking your home off the market and performing the work that is necessary to help the house “show” better.
 Many times it could be minor flaws or cosmetic blemishes that can be rectified easily and relatively inexpensively.

-Also of Interest - Avoid These 5 Boston North Shore Home Selling Mistakes
+Also of Interest - Boston North Shore Home Selling Strategies During Winter

 If the home’s condition isn’t an issue, or if the seller is unwilling to take the time or spend the money to make necessary changes, the remaining option may be to reduce the asking price.
 Hopefully, you and your real estate agent discussed the sales price at great length prior to listing your home.
 However, market conditions change and some homes move faster than others — and for a variety of reasons.